dwch123/learngit/readme.txt

 Git is  a ditributed version control system
 Git is free software

-Greating a new branch a quick.
+Greating a new branch a quick and quick &   simple.